John Hester (baseball)

-John Graves Hester (born September 14, 1983) is a former professional baseball catcher.
+John Graves Hester (born September 14, 1983) is an American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Arizona Diamondbacks and the Los Angeles Angels of Anaheim.
-On August 28, 2009 on his major league debut, he hit a two-run homer in his first Major League at-bat in a game against the Houston Astros.
+On August 28, 2009, on his major league debut, he hit a two-run homer in his first Major League at-bat in a game against the Houston Astros.

 Education career

 He attended Marist School in Atlanta before attending Stanford University.
 Hester graduated from Stanford in the spring of 2006.

 Major League Career

 Arizona Diamondbacks

 Hester was selected by the Boston Red Sox in the 34th round of the 2005 MLB Draft but did not sign a professional contract.
 Later he was selected by the Arizona Diamondbacks in the 13th round (387th overall) of the 2006 MLB Draft.

-He was called up to the majors on August 28, 2009 from Triple A Reno Aces after catcher Chris Snyder injured his back and was forced to the disabled list.
+He was called up to the majors on August 28, 2009, from Triple A Reno Aces after catcher Chris Snyder injured his back and was forced to the disabled list.
 The same night, Hester hit a two-run homer in first career Major League at-bat in the sixth inning of the game against the Houston Astros off Astros Wilton López after a 2-2 delivery from López.